Your Fruit May Be Fresh, But is It Clean?

 According to the findings, a single sample of strawberries showed 22 different pesticides, and nearly 97 percent of the spinach samples had pesticide residue.

-On the opposite end of the spectrum, pesticides were detected on less than 1 percent of avocados and less than 2 percent of sweet corn.
+On the opposite end of the spectrum, pesticides were detected on less than 1 percent of avocados and sweet corn.

 You might be wondering why some types of produce absorb more pesticides compared to others.

 The answer comes down to whether a fruit or veggie has an outer layer of skin.

 Imagine the spiny exterior of a pineapple, or the bumpy green shell of an avocado.
 That extra layer of skin serves as a defensive barrier against contaminants.